SamVerschueren/generator-aws-lambda/app/templates/ts/readme.md

 $ npm run build
 ```

-The zip file, generated in the `dist` directory, can now be deployed to AWS Lambda.
+The zip file, generated in the root directory, can now be deployed to AWS Lambda.

 ## Author